 Full Weight Bearing

 This means that you may take as much weight as comfortable through your operated leg.
-The crutches are used in this instance to help control swelling and pain and to assist in the healing and recovery of the joint.
+The crutches are used in this instance to help control swelling and pain and to assist in the healing and recovery of the knee joint.
 It is important that you contract your thigh muscles each time you take weight through your operated leg and to hop over it.
-You may discard your crutches when you can walk without pain and the swelling around your joint has reduced.
+You may discard your crutches when you can walk without pain and the swelling around your knee joint has reduced.

 It is extremely important to negotiate stairs slowly when you are on crutches.